youvegotnigel/AtataSpecFlowPOC/README.md

 # atata-spec-flow-poc

-Demonstrates how to use Atata with SpecFlow
+Demonstrates how to use Atata Framework with SpecFlow

 ### Nigel Mulholland